Brymmobaggins/calcubuddy/README.md

 ## Process

-I woke up in the middle of sunny sunday afternoon (16th of May 2021) and switch on my GOTV and tv set, whilst it was loading i had this thought i could clone/ redesigned the loading page to hone my frontend skill.
-I spent ridiculous amount of time on the styling Mobile view, we all know how css is capbale to render our life useless, at the same time it fun.
+I woke up in the middle of sunny sunday afternoon (16th of May 2021) and switched on my GOTV and tv set, whilst it was loading i had this thought i could clone/ redesigned the loading page to hone my frontend skill.
+I spent ridiculous amount of time on the styling Mobile view, we all know how CSS is capable to render our life useless, at the same time fun.

-futhermore, i created a script file to get my hands dirty on the Javascript.
-It was pretty logic as usual and i was skeptical on how i could name the function 'Move()' or 'load()', i decided to seat on 'Move' because i love the fact it simply means "going forward" which was self explanatory.
+furthermore, I created a script file to get my hands dirty on the JavaScript.
+It was pretty confuse as usual and I was skeptical on how I could name the function 'Move()' or 'load()', I decided to sit on 'Move' because I love the fact it simply means going forward which is self explanatory.

 ## link